 - Identify and then address the root causes of chronic absence.

-- Implement professional development and follow through for all faculty, staff and volunteers.
+- Provide sustained professional development for all faculty, staff and volunteers.

 - Implement parent involvement and engagement strategies specific to each level.